 Having smegma or phimosis

-Smegma is a thick and smelly substance comprised of secretions that accumulate under the foreskin.
-Phimosis happens when the foreskin becomes tight and difficult to retract.
+Hardened smegma is a thick and smelly substance that can accumulate under the foreskin due to secretions.
+Phimosis occurs when the foreskin becomes too tight and difficult to retract.

 HPV is a group of over 150 viruses.
 Some types of HPV can infect the genital area and cause genital warts called condylomas (condyloma acuminata).
-Keep in mind HPV spreads from one person to another via skin-to-skin contact and sexual activity.
+Keep in mind HPV spreads from one person to another through direct skin-to-skin contact and sexual activity.

 UV light treatment of psoriasis